-Internships at UNHCR are on an on-going basis and are offered throughout the year, depending on the availability of meaningful assignments and the needs and capacity of units/offices to receive and supervise Interns.
+Internships at UNHCR are offered throughout the year, depending on the availability of meaningful assignments and the needs and capacity of units/offices to receive and supervise Interns.

 Please note that there is no expectation of employment at the end of the internship.
 Interns are not eligible to apply for staff positions within UNHCR during the period of internship and for the six months immediately following the internship expiration date.
 However, no break after the internship is required should an Intern be willing to apply for an assignment on an affiliated workforce contract (UNHCR Individual Consultant/Contractor, UNOPS Individual Contractor Agreement).

 Thanks to the internship programme you will gain practical work experience related to your academic interests, while at the same time providing UNHCR offices with assistance in their daily work.
-Depending on your qualifications and interests, you may decide to apply for an internship in the Protection/Legal, PI/Communication or Admin/Finance/Programme/HR sections.
+Depending on your qualifications and interests, you may decide to apply for an internship in one of the following sections:

 An internship can begin at any time during the year.
 Internships will initially be granted for a minimum period of two months, up to a maximum of six months.
 Upon the agreement of the intern and the supervisor, an internship may be extended up to a maximum total cumulative internship duration of eight months, provided that the eligibility criteria continue to be met.
 An intern may undertake multiple internship assignments as long as the total cumulative internship duration is not exceeded.

 Internships may be either on a full-time or a part-time basis.